 Checking for Signs of Life

 Regardless of the type of emergency, it’s essential to know how to check a person for signs of life through their breathing or a pulse.
 You’ll need to start by checking if the area is safe for approach before kneeling down beside the victim.
-Try to engage them by talking loudly and watch for signs of movement, especially in the chest area.
+Try to engage them by talking loudly and watching for signs of movement, especially in the chest area.
 To check for a pulse, place your index and middle fingers on their inner wrist or on their neck.

 How to Perform CPR